KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js - deletes all .js files in current directory and subdirectories 11-directories - Counts the number of directorries under the current.
-12-newest_files - Displays the 10 newest files in the directory
+12-newest_files - Displays the 10 newest files in the directory 13-unique - Sorts input words in alphabetical order and only prints unique words.